Skip to main content

 Checkpointing and Resume

 Any compiled graph supports durable checkpoints.
-The default store is in-memory; swap in a persistent store for production.
+Swap in a persistent store for production — the interface is the same.

 import { InMemoryCheckpointStore } from '@framers/agentos/orchestration/checkpoint';